 Net capital loss: If the combination of net shortterm gain or loss and net long-term gain or loss resulted in a negative amount, the taxpayer showed a net capital loss.
 The amount of net capital loss to be included in adjusted gross income was limited to the smaller of the actual net capital loss or \$3,000 (\$1,500 for married persons filing separately).
-Any excess capital losses over the \$3,000 limit could be carried over to subsequent tax years ("capital loss carryover" in the statistics).
+Any excess capital losses over the \$3,000 limit could be carried over to subsequent tax years ("long-term loss carryover" and "short-term loss carryover" in the statistics).

 The maximum long-term capital gains tax rate for most sales or exchanges of properties was 20 percent (10 percent for taxpayers in the 15-percent tax bracket).
 Collectible gains and up to 50 percent of eligible gains on qualified small business stock were taxed at the 28-percent rate.
-Gains from the sale of certain depreciable real property was taxed at a 25-percent rate.
-Therefore, the long-term capital gain tax rate could be 10-percent, 20percent, 25-percent, or 28-percent.
+Gains from the sale of certain depreciable real property were taxed at a 25-percent rate.
+New for 2001, qualified 5year gain (long term capital gain from sale or other disposition of property held more than five years) were taxed at 8 percent to the extent the gain would otherwise be taxed at 10 percent.
+Therefore, the long-term capital gain tax rate could be 8-percent, 10-percent, 20-percent, 25-percent, or 28-percent.